 A study of nutrition counseling theory and methods, interviewing techniques, and nutrition education theory and techniques.
 The course will also focus on the development of nutrition education materials.
 Prerequisite: DIET 3093 or consent of instructor.
 Spring.

 An in-depth study of nutrition from the perspective of disease prevention and treatment, including patient interviewing, charting techniques, and medical terminology.
-Prerequisites: DIET 3093.
+Prerequisites: DIET 3093 and 4063.
 Fall.

 Supervised clinical practice in medical nutrition therapy.
 This course must be taken with DIET 4043.